rohitlo/twitter-graph/README.md

 ## Additional libraries required.

-This solution makes use of [heapdict](https://pypi.python.org/pypi/HeapDict) All modules are hooked up to be installed automatically on first invocation of related target in `make`.
+This solution makes use of [heapdict](https://pypi.python.org/pypi/HeapDict) module.
+All modules are hooked up to be installed automatically on first invocation of related target in `make`.
 If any needs to be installed separately, they can be installed with.

     make i-<module>

-For example, the heapdict module may be installed by
+For example, the `heapdict` module may be installed by

     make i-heapdict